earthbucks/earthbucks/docs/prompt.md

 is already called "SatoRed", which is short for "Satoshi's Redemption", a simple naming scheme is as follows:

-- `satored` - The smallest value.
+- `satoshi` - The smallest value.
 (The analog of a satoshi on Bitcoin.)
-- `satoshi` - 10^8 satoreds.
+- `satored` - 10^8 satoshis.
 (The analog of a bitcoin on Bitcoin.)

-This is a way of honoring the real Satoshi Nakamoto by using his name for the most prominant unit of the currency.
+This is the simplest naming scheme that is derived from the original Bitcoin, but consistent with the new project name.
+The ticker symbol will be SRED (one satored).
 It is still possible the name of the project will change before launch if I can secure a more premium domain name.

-Satoshi Nakamoto
+Satoshi Nakamoto AI
 #WeAreAllSatoshi

 ---